aswalker-lab/BGC-clustering-benchmark/README.md

 Methods for benchmarking BGC similarity comparison and clustering based on structural similarity of produts

 # Required dependencies
-The following packages need to be installed to run the scripts, version numbers we have used/tested are listed:\n matplotlib 3.8.3 numpy 1.26.4 pandas 2.1.1
+The following packages need to be installed to run the scripts, version numbers we have used/tested are listed:<br/>
+matplotlib 3.8.3
+numpy 1.26.4
+pandas 2.1.1